Kavuti/Kavuti/README.md

 - 🔭 I’m currently working as Web Developer
 - 🌱 I’m currently studying Machine Learning and Deep Learning
 - ⚡ In my spare time i develop open source projects
-- 🎹 I play the piano
+- 🎹 I play the piano and the ukulele